Last update: 11.11.2019

 - Solid encryption

 There are no worries on the encryption side of things.
 Windscribe employs 256-bit AES encryption with SHA512 authentication and 4096-RSA keys – which is pretty much as secure as you can get.

 - Reliable protocols

-Windscribe also uses OpenVPN, IKEv2 and the Socks5 protocol for transfers.
+Windscribe also uses OpenVPN, IKEv2, and stealth protocols for transfers.
 Again, that’s what you’d expect from an industry-leading VPN.
 These protocols can be used on a variety of ports as well, so if you need to play around with ports when torrenting there’s scope to do so.

 Are there any problems for torrenters to know about?